-ASTK18014U Core Subject: Concepts and Methods in International Relations
+ASTK18014U Core Subject: Concepts in International Relations

 This compulsory course provides a foundation in the discipline of International Relations (IR) at post-graduate level.
 It focuses on core concepts of international relations as well as the approaches that have been developed to study IR phenomena.
 Rather than relying on a traditional and in many ways outdated understanding of the discipline as a collection of theories and paradigms or series of great debates, the introduction offers a more fluid and dialogical understanding of the discipline as a collective interested in certain problems, developing concepts in response to these as well dedicated research approaches.
 The course conducts a survey which includes classical studies as well as contemporary ones.
 The focus on concepts and approaches allows for a fruitful dialogue between classics and contemporaries.